History of Warner Bros. Pictures: After World War II

+Under Jack Warner

 In May 1956, the brothers announced they were putting Warner Bros. on the market.
 Jack secretly organized a syndicate – headed by Boston banker Serge Semenenko – to purchase 90% of the stock.
 After the three brothers sold, Jack – through his under-the-table deal – joined Semenenko's syndicate and bought back all his stock.
 Shortly after the deal was completed in July, Jack – now the company's largest stockholder – appointed himself its new president.
 Shortly after the deal closed, Jack announced the company and its subsidiaries would be "directed more vigorously to the acquisition of the most important story properties, talents, and to the production of the finest motion pictures possible."

 Warner Bros.
 Television and Warner Bros.
 Records

 By 1949, with the success of television threatening the film industry more and more, Harry Warner decided to emphasize television production.
 However, the Federal Communications Commission (FCC) would not permit it.
 After an unsuccessful attempt to convince other movie studio bosses to switch, Harry abandoned his television efforts.

 Jack had problems with Milton Berle's unsuccessful film Always Leave Them Laughing during the peak of Berle's television popularity.
 Warner felt that Berle was not strong enough to carry a film and that people would not pay to see the man they could see on television for free.
 However, Jack was pressured into using Berle, who replaced Danny Kaye.
 Berle's outrageous behavior on the set and the film's massive failure led to Jack banning television sets from film sets and mentions of television itself from film scripts.
 In his 1991 autobiography, Don't Shoot, It's Only Me, Bob Hope remarked that "when Warners filmed a living room after that, the whole family would just gather around a fireplace".